 The unique rock was first spotted when the Pan-STARRS 1 telescope in Hawaii picked up a faint point of light moving across the night sky.
-Measurements of the object's trajectory quickly made it obvious that it couldn't possibly be from our solar system; this was an interstellar asteroid, a momentary visitor to our neighborhood that had likely been wandering around alone in space for hundreds of millions of years.
+Measurements of the object's trajectory quickly made it obvious that it couldn't possibly be from our solar system; this was an interstellar asteroid, a momentary visitor to our neighborhood that had likely been wandering around alone in space for billions of years.

 Thankfully, this object isn't quite so talkative and hostile, and already looks to be rapidly departing the solar system.
-Scientists have named it "Oumuamua." ("Ou" means 'reach out for', and "mua", with the emphasis on the second "mua", means 'first, in advance of' — reflecting the nature of the object as a "scout" or "messenger" from the past.)
+Scientists have named it 'Oumuamua. ("Ou" means "reach out for," and "mua," with the emphasis on the second "mua," means 'first, in advance of' — reflecting the nature of the object as a "scout" or "messenger" from the past.)

 "We had to act quickly," explained team member Olivier Hainaut from European Southern Observatory in Garching, Germany, about discovering the object's rapid escape trajectory. "'Oumuamua had already passed its closest point to the Sun and was heading back into interstellar space."

-Researchers surmise that 'Oumuamua's dark, red color is indicative of a high metal content that has been irradiated from cosmic rays over the course of millions of years.
-Since the object has probably been wandering the Milky Way unattached to any solar system for so long, its origin is extremely difficult-- perhaps impossible — to pinpoint.
+Researchers surmised that 'Oumuamua's dark, red color is indicative of a high metal content that has been irradiated from cosmic rays over the course of millions of years.
+Since the object has probably been wandering the Milky Way unattached to any solar system for so long, its origin is extremely difficult — perhaps impossible — to pinpoint.

-Although it's the first interstellar space rock ever observed, astronomers estimate that we likely have at least one such alien visitor per year.
+Although it's the first interstellar space rock ever observed, astronomers estimate that we have at least one such alien visitor per year.
 So after 'Oumuamua leaves us, we'll just have to keep looking for more.